-Coronavirus has meant that more people are spending time at home.
-This means children and young people are more likely to be spending a significant amount of time online.
+We know that children and young people spend a significant amount of time online.

 The internet has lots of fantastic resources and offers spaces to be social with friends and family through gaming, social media and interactive chats.
 But it’s important to be aware of the risks of the internet and be sure that you and your family are using it safely.

 If anything online makes you even slightly uncomfortable, it’s important to know there is guidance available to support you and your family.
 You can always talk to someone if you are worried, and you should report inappropriate content or scams.

 To help you talk to your child about staying safe online you might use our easy read guide.

 Some games are designed to be played in teams or against other people.
 This means young people can easily play with people they don’t know and haven’t met.
 They can communicate using voice, video or text chat.
 Some gamers use voice chat to discuss tactics and many games have a chat room.

 Using public platforms to research and discuss topics, such as Reddit, allow you to speak to people with similar interests.
 Public forums and platforms are open to anyone.